GTPB/ABSTAT18/index.md

   # Course details
        # "name" -> The name of the course
        # "description" -> Short description of the course
-  name: "ABSTAT18 - Advanced Biostatistics for Bioinformatics Tool Users" (using R)"
+  name: "ABSTAT18 - Advanced Biostatistics for Bioinformatics Tool Users (using R)"
   description: "Training Material centered in Biostatistical techniques often employed in analytical tools for high throughput data and multivariate data."

   # Keywords -> Consult EDAM:Topic